wmhilton-stoplight/platform-docs/docs/1.-quickstarts/share-documentation-quickstart.md

 ## Share with Users

-With your landing page ready, and projects set to the correct visibility, share the link to your workspace with external users to let them access the documentation.
+With your landing page ready, and projects set to the correct visibility, **share the link to your workspace with users** to let them access the documentation.
 For internal team members [invite them](../1.-workspaces/d.inviting-your-team.md) to the workspace.